Sam's picture

 The signalman had totally forgotten about a goods train which he had allowed to stand on the main line, and signalled an express train onto a collision course with the goods train.
 Rule 55 states that a driver held by a signal at stop must inform the signaller within 3 minutes, or immediately in fog or falling snow.
 Originally this was done by sending the fireman or secondman to the signalbox.
 This was not a problem in the early days where the area controlled by each signalbox was small, but in later times it became necessary to use the telephone as signals became further from their controlling signalbox.
 This signal K699 (left) on the Down fast at Hitchin was some 50 km away from its controlling signalbox at Kings Cross.
 Since the photo was taken the phone has gone.
 Trains have in-cab radio now and the signals are controlled from York.

 The basic principle of Rule 55 is still present in today's Rule Book, but the telephone is now supplemented by in-cab radio systems and, as a last resort, mobile telephones.
-Indeed a whole section of the present Rail Safety & Standards Board Rule Book, GE/RT8000, Module S4, is devoted to the duties of drivers detained at signals and so on.
-It states:
+Indeed a whole section of the present Rail Safety & Standards Board Rule Book, Rule Book "Trains or shunting movements detained on running lines"(GERT8000-S4 Iss 5) It states:

 "When your train is detained on a running line at a signal at danger, or without a movement authority (MA), you must contact the signaller as soon as possible.